jhelming73/Project-1/README.md

 ## Technologies Used in making this game:
 - **Command Line**: used for interacting with the computer, navigating the filesystem.
 - **Source Control**: used for interaction, management and upload changes on code to Git repository
-- **Visual Studio Code**: used for coding with Html, CSS, JQuery and JavaScript
+- **Visual Studio Code**: used for coding with Html, CSS, and JavaScript
 - **Google Chrome Web Browser**: used for launching the website
 - **Google Chrome Developer Tools**: used to debug and solve problems in the code